BSparksman/PlaywrightProject/GETTING_STARTED.md

 - Parallel test execution is supported natively by Playwright.
 - Tests intelligently skip when the target environment is offline.
-- Consider adding health checks or mock layers for isolated API testing.
+- TODO: Adding health checks or mock layers for isolated API testing.

 ---